- Brian Smith

 But Ramsey didn't jive with mom’s current boyfriend and left.
 He returned to Tucson, back into electrician's work.
 His mother died several years ago under bizarre circumstances involving a head injury.
 The boyfriend vanished, and Ramsey and his uncles are calling it murder.
 No charges were filed.

 * * * *

-Ramsey, his voice still higher in pitch from Satan’s tight embrace, politely answers her questions.
-Debbie reaches out a finger and makes a gentle connection with the snake’s head.
+Ramsey, his voice still pitched higher from Satan’s grip, politely answers Debbie’s questions.
+She reaches out a finger, connects timidly with Satan’s head.
 “Just so beautiful,” she says.